 Chemicals will be stored in a stormproof shed or Conex container so that stormwater is not contaminated.
 Chemicals will be properly labeled, properly segregated, and open containers sealed when not in use.
 Staff, when handling chemicals, will use personal protective equipment such as safety glasses, gloves, dust mask, boots, and pants and long-sleeved shirt.
-Chemicals will be properly labeled and open containers sealed when stored.
+Chemicals will be properly labeled, and open containers sealed when stored.
 Personal protective equipment such as safety glasses, gloves, dust mask, boots, and pants and long-sleeved shirt, will be used by staff when handling chemicals.

-The following mechanized equipment will be used that requires fuels and lubricants: 259d cat skid steer; 304 cat mini excavator; small farm tractor, and pickup trucks.
-Roto-tillers; a quad ATV, chain saw, line trimmer and other hand operate power tools may also be used.
-Gasoline in 5 gallon jugs will be used to fuel small engines.
+The following mechanized equipment will be used that requires fuels and lubricants: 310J backhoe, and pickup trucks.
+Rototillers: a quad ATV, chain saw, line trimmer and other hand operate power tools may also be used.
+Gasoline in 5-gallon jugs will be used to fuel small engines.
 No significant quantities of petroleum products are currently used on the Project Area.
 All large equipment maintenance operations should typically occur at service stations outside of the Property.
-Should vehicle and equipment fueling or maintenance be performed in the Property, the following CASQA Industrial BMP fact sheets will be followed:
+Should vehicle and equipment fueling, or maintenance be performed on the Property, the following CASQA Industrial BMP fact sheets will be followed: